michael-kato/OrderTools/order_tools/readme.md

 - Filter orders by product (e.g., BTC-USD)
 - Calculate potential account value if all limit orders were filled
 - See the percentage change in account value for each currency
+- Cancel all orders for a selected coin
+- Market sell the entire position for a selected coin
 - Auto-refresh functionality to keep data up-to-date

 ## Installation